Code-Institute-Submissions/fed_dashboard/README.md

 using jQuery.
 A media query handles styles for the header and paragraph text.
 For the smaller screen widths from 766 to 400px, media queries were used to omit the wide graphs and in screen widths below 400px the pie charts (and corresponding text fields) were also omitted.
 Rather than use jQuery to amend associated text, css styles linked to classes, were applied within the media queries in the form of display none and display block to present appropriate text for the shown chart.
-It was found that jQuery was overwriting styles applied to elements at previous window sizes..The css mehod provide a simple and efficient solution to this problem.
+It was found that jQuery was overwriting styles applied to elements at previous window sizes.
+The css mehod provides a simple and efficient solution to this problem.
-The text-center typography from bootstrap is  employed to center text, inckluding icons within the element.
+The text-center typography from bootstrap is  employed to center text, including icons within the element.
 Other properties such as display: block; and inline-block, margin: auto  are all used to centrally position other elements and blocks of text.
 The bootstrap button class is used for the button to hide
 / show the criteria key.
 In addition class names are applied extensively to further define elements and facilitate style targetting.
 The span element while non-semantic is used on a few occasions to attach text to elements.
 Comments are also used within all pages to further signify what elements are involved.